Skip to content

 Minimum 2 weeks, realistically 4-8 weeks.
 Depends on:

-• Ticket volume — you want >500 samples per category you plan to autonomize
+• Ticket volume.
+You want more than 500 samples per category you plan to autonomize

-• Seasonality — service desks have clear weekly patterns; run at least one cycle
+• Seasonality.
+Service desks have clear weekly patterns; run at least one full cycle

-• Stakeholder risk appetite — in regulated sectors (healthcare, finance) 8-12 weeks isn't excessive
+• Stakeholder risk appetite.
+In regulated sectors (healthcare, finance) 8-12 weeks is not excessive

 Per agent action, not globally.
 One action can run autonomously for weeks while another is still in shadow.
 Our rules of thumb: